On this page

 npm install @okta/okta-signin-widget@latest

-Bundle the widget
+Bundle the Sign-In Widget

 If you're bundling your assets, import them from @okta/okta-signin-widget.
 For example, using webpack (opens new window):